jryio/jryio/content/writing/rc-week-two/index.md

 Some issues I encountered while implementing:

-1. Which characters in the ASCII table do I consider valid?
+1. Which characters in the ASCII table should be considered valid?
-2. Which non-alphanumeric characters should I count?
+2. Which non-alphanumeric characters should be counted?
 For example `'`, `\n`, `\t`, `"`, `.`, `!`, `?`, `,`.
-3. How should invalid characters should I scored?
+3. How should invalid characters be scored?
-4. Should I score the frequency of a character or character counts themselves?
+4. Should the frequency of a character be scored or character counts themselves?

 I landed on a set of tradeoff which have worked thus far in the challenges.

-1. ASCII control characters are invalid when analyzing texts.
-No regular English phrase contain these.
+1. ASCII control characters should not be considered when analyzing texts to determine if they are similar to English texts.

-2. Whitespace are valid because they distinguish random letters from formatted sentences.
+2. It is important to count whitespace because it is so clearly a marker of a formatted sentence.

-3. Punctuation are valid if aggregated.
+3. Punctuation should be counted as well, but in aggregate rather than per-character.
 Attempting to score per-character leads to chi-sqaured scores which deviate from expected results.

-4. Comparing expected character counts against actual character counts is better than comparing frequency values because the smaller text size of an actual cipher text will almost certainly be non-representative of the entire English language character frequency.
+4. Comparing expeted character counts against actual character counts is better than comparing frequency values because the smaller text size of an actual cipher text will almost certainly be non-representative of the entire English langauge character frequency.

 5. Higher chi-squared values are not better, in fact pay attention to what the formula says: `(expected - actual)^2` tells you that actual character count